Clicky

 Federal Bonding

 Federal Bonding Program is another form of job assistance.
 This program offers bonds for free to you and your employer.
-It is for all wage jobs and you can be bonded the same day you get a job offer.
+It is for all-wage jobs, and you can be bonded the same day you get a job offer.
 The bond is basically an insurance policy for your employer.
 It protects them from the perceived risk that you may steal and makes them feel more comfortable about hiring you.

 Career One Stop